MridulS/gsoc-website-test/_faq/writing-a-great-proposal.md

 ---
 question: "How do I work out a great proposal?"
 ---
+**This is a general guide.
+Organizations can have different instructions and you must follow their instructions**

+Firstly, think about your choice of project carefully, you're going to be doing it for a couple of months, so it's important that you choose something you're going to enjoy.
+Once you've made your mind up:

+1. Make sure you've thought about the project and understand what it entails.
+2. Contact us early!
+The earlier you contact us the earlier you will be able to get feedback from us to improve your application.
+3. Don't be afraid to come up with original solutions to the problem.
+4. Don't be afraid to give us lots of detail about how you would approach the project.

+Overall, your application should make us believe that you are capable of completing the project and delivering the functionality to our users.
+If you aren't sure about anything, get in touch with us, we're happy to advise you.

 Please design your project in a way that you have **multiple checkpoints**.
 We'd like you to specify at least three milestones with specific goals: if something goes wrong for a valid reason, we can rearrange